laboon/CS1530_Summer2017/deliverables/3/deliverable3.md

 ### Deliverable 3

-For the third sprint, each group will continue implementing user stories, as well .
+For the third sprint, each group will continue implementing user stories.
 You will also turn in several other reports - see the Format section, below.
 Additionally, the customer has decided on a new piece of functionality which is of the utmost importance and must be added immediately!
 See below for details.

 NOTE: If I see nothing from you in the git commit history for a sprint in master, and you cannot explain and prove it (e.g., you focused on documentation this sprint with the agreement of your teammates, work was done in another branch but couldn't be merged to master, etc.), then you may get a 0 for the entire sprint.